Fir3n0x/DSL-Project/README.md

   }
 }
 ```

-*Explanation*: This program generates a circular board variant where only cells within the radius are playable.
+**Explanation:** Defines a circular board variant where only the cells inside the given radius are playable, demonstrating non-rectangular board support.

 ---

-## 3 - How to run
+## 3 - How to Run

-1. Install dependencies
+### 3.1 Installation

 ```bash
 cd lang/othello-langium/
 npm install
 ```

-2. Generation and build
+### 3.2 Generate and Build

 ```bash
 npm run langium:generate